If you spend a lot of time outdoors, chances are you are familiar with the three-leafed terror that is poison ivy.

 Your vet may prescribe a topical cream to alleviate the itchiness or even steroids in serious cases.

-This is why you should immediately give your dog a bath (with gloves) after they’ve been romping in the woods!
+This is why it’s a good idea to give your dog a bath (with gloves) if you suspect he may have run through some poison ivy while romping in the woods.

 Poison ivy is not the only plant to contain urushiol.
 In fact, the chemical is more widespread than most people realize.